vhawk19/Py_Primer/Functions/Introduction_to_Functions.md

 **A function (or method) is defined as a named encapsulation of a specific set of instructions in a program.**

 In normal english, it can be considered as a package/collection of lines of code that will be executed each time you 'call' it later on in your program.
+So this splits the program into "modules" or chunks that each person can work on seperately.

 Now before we get into the boring theory, let us dwelve into how we can use functions in Python.